 The Local Government Act specifies that all official community plans for areas containing ALR lands must be referred to the ALC.
 The process for involving the ALC and the Ministry differs for each area of BC according to the issues and location of each local government.

 With respect to agricultural issues, local governments may wish to consider including policies for the maintenance and enhancement of farming and development permit areas for the protection of farming as provided for in the Local Government Act.
-Useful references include Planning for Agriculture and ALR & Community Planning Guidelines.
+Useful references include Planning for Agriculture.

 The Local Government Act strategic and consultation guidelines are designed to improve communications between local governments and provincial ministries.
 The ALC sees these guidelines as complementing its own processes, and as such offers the following for additional direction: